Landscape Water Conservation and Management

 Q. How much water can be saved by removing a lawn?

-Replacing a lawn with a mix of trees, shrubs, groundcovers, and vines that create a nearly complete plant canopy over the landscape will realize the least water savings, but still reduce water demand by at least 50% of cool-season grass or at least 40% of warm-season grass if the planting is well-designed and the irrigation system is well-managed and highly efficient.
-Maximum water savings can be realized if cool-season grass (such as tall fescue) is replaced with mulch and a few, if any, drip irrigated woody plants.
-However, there are significant functional, aesthetic, and maintenance differences between fully and sparsely planted landscapes that must also be considered before choosing a lawn removal and replacement strategy.
+Replacing a lawn with a mix of trees, shrubs, groundcovers, vines, and herbaceous perennial plants that creates a nearly complete, well-performing plant canopy over the landscape can be expected to have 50% less water demand than a cool-season lawn or at least 30% less than a warm-season lawn, assuming the lawn was watered to perform well and the new planting is well-designed with a highly efficient and well-managed irrigation system.
+Larger water savings can be realized if cool-season grass (such as tall fescue) is replaced with mulch and a few widely-spaced, if any, drip irrigated woody plants.
+However, there are significant functional, aesthetic, and maintenance differences between fully and sparsely planted landscapes that must be considered before choosing a lawn removal and replacement strategy.

 Q. Will lawns or landscapes suffer if they are not irrigated every day in the summer?

-A. Established lawns and landscapes do not require daily summer irrigation except in a few extremely hot inland and desert areas that also have sandy or decomposed granite soils.
+A. No established lawn or landscape requires daily summer irrigation except in a few extremely hot inland and desert areas that also have sandy or decomposed granite soils.
 Only newly planted lawns and landscape plants are likely to be damaged by not receiving daily summer irrigation.
+Tall fescue lawns perform well when irrigated 2 to 4 times per week in the summer, while bermudagrass and other warm-season lawns can be irrigated less frequently.
+Trees, shrubs, and groundcovers perform well when irrigated every 5 to 10 days, and sometimes less frequently.

 Q. What is the best approach for conserving water in a lawn or landscape?